joelczk/writeups/HTB/Writer.md

 Upon the upload of the file, we notice that the file will be saved in ```http://writer.htb/static/img/``` and the image will be updated at ```http://writer.htb/blog/post/<post id>```

+## Exploit
+### Reverse shell via file uploads
-Now, we will create a base64-encoded reverse shell payload.
+We will first create a base64-encoded reverse shell payload.
 Afterwards, we have to create a JPEG image with the payload.

 ```
 ┌──(kali㉿kali)-[~/Desktop]